StefanTheFork/reverseproject/README.md

 there are some problems, but the minifetch port will be fixed once i am done with upcoming updates and adding new shells n stuff

-coming up: Stupid Package Manager Core v2 a full rewrite to spm that works properly.
+# upcoming update: Stupid Package Manager Core v2.... a full rewrite to spm that works properly.

-I DO NOT GUARANTEE THAT SPM CORE v2 AND THE MINIFETCH PORT FIXES WILL COME SOON.
+## I DO NOT GUARANTEE THAT SPM CORE v2 AND THE MINIFETCH PORT FIXES WILL COME SOON.